 Many professionals agree that counseling and behavioral therapies are vital to treating substance use.
-With so many options for therapy, how they differ, and what is best for your individual needs can be overwhelming.
+With so many options for therapy, how they differ, and what is best for your individual needs, it can be overwhelming.
 The NIDA believes that no one treatment works for each individual.

-There are three main types of therapy; individual, group, and family therapy.
+There are three main types of therapy for addiction; individual, group, and family therapy.
 Each type of therapy has a variety of techniques that are incorporated into addiction treatment.
 It is important to know about different types of therapies and the techniques used when trying to find the best treatment for substance abuse.

 Individual therapy offers many benefits, including:

 • Confidentiality is at its highest in this setting.

 • The client is able to build a bond with the therapist, which allows the feeling of safety to be able to open up fully.